Recoskie/Fl64/docs/Examples.md

   <br /><br />

   All fractions and numbers can be split into parts, and then added back to their smallest fraction this way.
 As the number of times A-part goes into numerator will always match even if the fraction is larger than it should be.
-As 30 by 20 is still the same as 3 by 2 if you split it.
+As 30 by 20 is still the same as 3 by 2 as it divides the same number of times till 0 even if both numbers are larger.
+Taking the number of times the vales divided evenly till zero and adding them back into a numerator, and denominator forums the smallest fraction 3 by 2 even if we used 30 by 20.

   <br /><br />